jhap1982/giveituruguay/2003/2003-05-04 - Omaha Civic Auditorium, Omaha, NE, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Forming II JOHN
+5. Forming II JOHN
-Universally Speaking
+6. Universally Speaking
-Breaking the Girl
+7. Breaking the Girl
-Latest Disgrace tease
+8. Latest Disgrace tease
-Parallel Universe
+9. Parallel Universe
-The Zephyr Song
+10. The Zephyr Song
-Throw Away Your Television
+11. Throw Away Your Television
-Otherside
+12. Otherside
-Don't Forget Me
+13. Don't Forget Me
-London Calling tease
+14. London Calling tease
-Right on Time
+15. Right on Time
-If You Have to Ask
+16. If You Have to Ask
-I Could Have Lied
+17. I Could Have Lied
-Can't Stop
+18. Can't Stop
-Californication
+19. Californication
-Red Hot Mama part of
+20. Red Hot Mama part of
-Give It Away
+21. Give It Away
-ENCORE BREAK
+<br>ENCORE BREAK
-Under the Bridge
+22. Under the Bridge
-Fire
+23. Fire

 ## Notes